erikdubois/LinuxMint182i3/README.md

-# Installing i3 on Linux Mint 18.1 Cinnamon, Mate or Xfce
+# Installing i3 on Linux Mint 18.2 Cinnamon, Mate or Xfce

 I3 = [improved tiling windows manager](https://i3wm.org/) and this is its base of operations.

+Date    : 21/07/2017
+Version : v2.0.1

-## Installation of Linux Mint 18.1 Cinnamon, Mate or Xfce
+## Installation of Linux Mint 18.2 Cinnamon, Mate or Xfce

-We start from an up-to-date and clean install of Linux Mint 18.1 Cinnamon, XFCE or MATE as described on http://erikdubois.be.
+We start from an up-to-date and clean install of Linux Mint 18.2 Cinnamon, XFCE or MATE as described on http://erikdubois.be.

 Installation instructions for the [Installation of Linux Mint 18.1 Cinnamon](http://erikdubois.be/how-to-install-linux-mint-18-1-cinnamon-and-redesign-it/)